grueneschweiz/wp-raisenow-community-plugin/README.md

 ## Description ##

-Integrating the LEMA widget from [RaiseNow](https://raisenow.com/) could not be easier: Just install this plugin, edit the page where you want the donation form to appear, click the **Insert donation form** button and enter the API-key provided from RaiseNow.
+Integrating the LEMA or TAMARO widget from [RaiseNow](https://raisenow.com/) could not be easier: Just install this plugin, edit the page where you want the donation form to appear, click the **Insert donation form** button and enter the API-key provided from RaiseNow.
 That's it!